ChengXiaoZ/test/README.md

 ## What is AntDB?

-AntDB is a distributed database based on PGXC.
+AntDB is a distributed database with share nothing architecture.
 The goal of AntDB is to provide both write-scalability and massively parallel processing.
 AntDB is released under the Apache 2.0 license and we greatly welcome all new contributions.

 AntDB provides the following features: